Co-President – Anne Rucker

 Kathleen Herbert resides in the Nashville area and has been a gifted education teacher in Williamson County Schools since 2000.
 She is also a consultant for Borenson and Associates, the developer of Hands-On Equations and Fractions Sense.
 Her prior experience includes work as an adjunct professor at University of South Carolina, Spartanburg, Title I and Chapter I reading and math teacher, and a classroom teacher in grades 4,5, and 6.
 She is married with two adult sons.

 Co- President Elect – Lindsey Glass, Shelby County Schools

-Lindsey Glass has been an educator for 14 years; the last 9 years as a teacher of the gifted in Memphis City/Shelby County and Hamilton County Schools.
+Lindsey Glass has been an educator for 15 years; the last 10 years as a teacher of the gifted in Memphis City/Shelby County and Hamilton County Schools.
 Her passion for gifted education and teaching began when she was a second grade student in the Memphis City Schools CLUE program.
 In 2016 she was awarded the Jo Patterson Distinguished Service Award.
 Lindsey holds a Bachelor’s Degree in Education from Tennessee Technological University and graduated in 2014 with a Master’s Degree in Special Education – Gifted, Talented, and Creative from Arkansas State University.
-She currently lives in the Chattanooga area with her husband.

 Co- President Elect – Blair Trotz, Shelby County Schools

 Blair Trotz has been teaching for over 25 years.
 She teaches CLUE (gifted education) at Grahamwood Elementary in Shelby County Schools in Memphis, TN.
 In 2015 she was awarded TAG "Teacher of the Year" and "Teacher of the Year" for the Spark Awards, sponsored by the Memphis Rotary Club.
 In her spare time, she enjoys reading and cooking.